metamystical/mdht/README.md

 'dropPeer' | peer location dropped from storage | 'address:port'
 'dropData' | data dropped from BEP44 storage | 'target' (hex string)

-### test.js example program
-This program provides a command line interface for mdht.js as well as an interface with disk storage.
-The *id*, seed and boot *locations* are saved in separate files between sessions.
-Without these files, the DHT will use random values for *id* and seed, but would require a boot *location* as a command line argument.
-Usage: `require('mdht/test.js')` alone in a file named, for example, `test.js`.

-When executed, the program displays configuration information and incoming requests from other nodes.
-An HTTP server is bound to the same port as the DHT, but uses TCP instead of UDP.
-The server can accept commands via HTTP to initiate outgoing queries.
-See client.js, for example.

 ### shim.js interface with Webtorrent
 This program is a shim between mdht.js and [webtorrent](https://github.com/webtorrent/webtorrent) as a replacement for [bittorrent-dht](https://github.com/webtorrent/bittorrent-dht), which is problematic.